Learn all about Twitch Creative and find the answers you need!

-Q. How does this affect the Rules of Conduct which previously prohibited some of this content?
+Q. How does this affect the Community Guidelines which previously prohibited some of this content?

-A. We have updated our Rules of Conduct to officially support the Creative community on Twitch.
+A. We have updated our Community Guidelines to officially support the Creative community on Twitch.
 These new policies are based on the content users are already broadcasting in Twitch Creative, as well as our expectations for the variety of new content users would like to see.
-As the Creative community grows, we will continue to update our Rules of Conduct in order to support the innovative ways the community uses our platform.
+As the Creative community grows, we will continue to update our Community Guidelines in order to support the innovative ways the community uses our platform.

 Q. What is the Spotlight on the Twitch Creative directory?

 A. At the top of Twitch Creative there is a carousel featuring broadcasters from the directory curated by staff.
 This changes to highlight creators in all media, whether or not they have a partnership.